-Strainburst Research Project
+Research Project

 Project Leader: Professor Phil Dight

-As mines continue to be mined deeper and open pits expand, strainbursts and rockbursts are increasing the cost of mining safely, i.e. ground support requirements, microseismic monitoring, restrictions to production and sequencing, as well as delays in re-entry, sometimes lead to the premature closure of a mine.
-These problems are a major threat to the future exploitation of deep mining resources.
+As mines continue to extend deeper and open pits expand, strainbursts and rockbursts are increasing the cost of mining safely, i.e. ground support requirements, microseismic monitoring, restrictions to production and sequencing, as well as delays in re-entry, sometimes leading to the premature closure of a mine.
+These problems are a major threat to the future exploitation of deep resources.
 Several strainburst/rockburst risk management approaches are available and are currently used by many mines.
-However, once the mining method and sequence are determined, the hazard state is more or less locked in, leaving implementation of dynamically resistant support as one of the only short-term controls of excavation damage potential.
-Consequently, the selection of an appropriate dynamic support system is of paramount importance in managing burst risks in mines.
-To aid industry to design more appropriate support systems to mitigate the potential problem, in 2016, the ACG commenced an industry and Minerals Research Institute of Western Australia (MRIWA) funded research project into ‘Rock properties to predict rockburst vulnerability in three dimensions’ (MRIWA Project M464).
+However, once the mining method and sequence are determined, the hazard state is more or less locked in, leaving implementation of appropriate support as one of the only short-term controls of excavation damage potential.
+Knowledge of the location of potential bursts is key to appropriate and timely selection.
+To aid industry to design more appropriate support systems to mitigate the potential problem, in 2016, the ACG commenced an industry and Minerals Research Institute of Western Australia (MRIWA) funded research project into Rock properties to predict rockburst vulnerability in three dimensions (MRIWA Project M0464).
+The project was completed in December 2021.

 Project objectives

-The research project team will explore
+The research project team explored:

 - In situ stress recovery